HEALTH PROBLEMS OF NEWBORN AND YOUNG KIDS

 Dehydration: Whether from lack of milk or climatic conditions that are too cold or too hot, kids can become dehydrated quickly.
 They have tiny stomachs and metabolize their food rapidly, so they can crash fast if their nutrition and hydration isn't adequate.

-Thiamine deficiency: This isn't just "goat polio."
-Thiamine is essential to brain function.
+Thiamine deficiency: Thiamine is essential to brain function.
 A working rumen produces thiamine, but newborns and very young kids are pre-ruminant, operating off a milk stomach.
 Premature kids should get B1 (thiamine) injections.
-Sometimes a full-term kid comes out "stupid," not being able to figure out where the teat is.
-Give that kid a Vitamin B1 injection.
+Sometimes a full-term kid comes out acting "stupid," not being able to figure out where the teat is.
+That kid needs Vitamin B1 injections.

 Neonatal Diarrhea Complex is the term given a variety of causes of diarrhea in newborns and very young kids.
-Usually thought to be E.coli or Cryptosporidiosis, these are infections commonly occuring in young kids in cold and/or wet weather but are not limited to these climatic conditions.
+Usually thought to be E.coli or Cryptosporidiosis, these are infections commonly occurring in young kids in cold and/or wet weather but are not limited to these climatic conditions.
 Without laboratory analysis (culturing the organism), exact diagnosis is not possible.
 However, a very young kid who is inactive, whose head is drooping and whose tail is turned down, who is not eating, who is dehydrated, who is feverish, who has no respiratory distress, and who may have (generally) grayish or whitish diarrhea with a very distinctive smell -- all of these symptoms point to these groups of bacteria, although E.coli in newborns tends to produce bright yellow feces.
-Reduce fever to normal body temperature with injectible Banamine (or baby aspirin orally).
+Reduce fever to normal body temperature with injectable Banamine (or baby aspirin orally).
 Hydrate the kid with oral electrolytes or Lactated Ringers given SQ.
 Use PeptoBismol orally every six hours dosed at six (6) to ten (10) cc's to calm the stomach.
 Give prescription liquid Sulfadimethoxine with Trimethoprim (SMZ-TMP).
-Alternatively, neomycin sulfate (brand name Biosol) may still be available over the counter, but the sulfa-based products are rapidly going prescription.

-Coccidiosis: This protozoan attacks the lining of the intestinal tract and can do so much damage in a short period of time that the goat's gut won't be able to absorb nutrients.
+Coccidiosis: This protozoan attacks the lining of the intestinal tract and can do so much damage in a short period of time that the goat's gut won't ever be able to absorb nutrients properly.
 Blackish diarrhea can be one of the symptoms.
-Coccidia preventatives can be added to feed.
-Coccidia treatment should be given orally directly into the mouth of each goat for five consecutive days.
+Dewormers do not treat coccidiosis.
+Coccidia preventatives can be added to feed but that doesn't insure prevention.
+No medication can overcome poor management.
+If the goats already have coccidiosis, the curative dosage must be given orally directly into the mouth of each individual goat for five consecutive days.
 Sulfa-based medications like Dimethox 12% oral solution or Albon must be used.
 CoRid (amprollium) is a thiamine inhibitor, so I don't use it.
-Dewormers do not treat coccidiosis.
+Baycox, a pricey prescription drug, is being used by some goat raisers.
+If you have recurrent coccidiosis in your herd, you have management problems in need of immediate fixing.

 Worms: Worms aren't a threat to newborns as they are pre-ruminant, but when they get to be about three weeks old, they become a real threat as the kids begin to eat solid food.